-Strategic communication is a creative process of both practice and theory that explores understanding the cultural effects on all aspects of marketing communications.
-It creates clear goals to understand how perceptions, attitudes, and behaviors of a particular audience set help fulfill the organization’s mission.
-The message development in strategic communication requires a high level of research and planning.
-Strategic communication can be delivered through a variety of sources like social media, press releases, internal messages, television advertisements, radio, interviews, white papers, and so on.
+Strategic communication is a creative process of practice and theory that explores understanding the cultural effects on all aspects of marketing communications.
+It creates clear goals to know how perceptions, attitudes, and behaviors of a particular audience set help fulfill the organization’s mission.
+Message development in strategic communication requires a high level of research and planning.
+Strategic communication can be delivered through social media, press releases, internal messages, television advertisements, radio, interviews, white papers, etc. A master’s in strategic communication provides an in-depth understanding of organizations across corporate, non-government, and governmental organizations.
+According to the U.S. Bureau of Labor of Statistics, communication workers for media (such as announcers, interpreters and translators, and technical writers) took home a median annual wage of $61,310 in May 2022, which was higher than the median yearly wage for all occupations of $52,840[1].
+Graduates of this program can work as social media managers, SEO managers, digital strategists, directors of communication, public relations specialists, creative directors, and so on.

 Featured Online Programs